SuperBlueHenBros/AutoHawkAPI-Client/README.md

 # Python Socket Client and API for Bizhawk

-Interact with [Bizhawk](http://tasvideos.org/Bizhawk.html) via a socket server hosted in the Lua Console.
+Interact with [Bizhawk](http://tasvideos.org/Bizhawk.html) via a socket server hosted in Bizhawk's Lua console.

 ## How to use